SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

 -   \"According to the value system that drove consensus building and decision making in these societies, the community's interest over- rode individual interests.\" (Dunbar-Ortiz 10)
+-   \"To understand sexual relations between Algonquians and Europeans, we must remove the combination of sexual fantasy, social criticism, and Jansenism with which the French often veiled their descriptions.\" (White 61)
+-   \"She could leave her husband and return to her own family whenever she chose.
+Among many groups adultery was not harshly punished\" (62)
+-   \"European conceptions of marriage, adultery, and prostitution just could not encompass the actual variety of sexual relations in the pays d\'en haut.\" (63)
+-   \"Jesuit influence threatened not only sexual activity but also the ability of traders and coureurs de bois to create the ties to Algonquian society on which their trade, and perhaps their lives, depended.\" (68)
+-   \"Jesuits and higher French officials, however, were unenthusiastic about marriage both because it gave voyageurs and *coureurs de bois* an independent hold in the pays d'en haut and also for racist reasons.\" (69)

 # Claim Synthesis